Last updated March 25, 2023

 Take time for mindful reflection while you cleanse your body of toxins, awaken your natural healing power and gain enhanced self-awareness in the backdrop of the luscious Catskill Mountains.

-Whichever retreat you choose, you’ll have access to daily wellness activities and classes and the rooms offer exceptional views of the mountainside, lake or formal gardens.
+Whichever retreat you choose, you’ll have access to daily wellness activities and classes.
+Bonus: rooms offer exceptional views of the mountainside, lake or formal gardens.

 Peru is a country steeped in spirituality, and many travelers visit in the hopes of cultivating a deeper connection to themselves and the world in the land of the ancient Incans.

-The Sol & Luna (Sun and Moon), a sustainable lodge situated on more than 32 pristine acres in the Sacred Valley of the Incas, is the perfect retreat to practice mindfulness and nurture yourself.
+The Sol y Luna (Sun and Moon), a sustainable lodge situated on more than 32 pristine acres in the Sacred Valley of the Incas, is the perfect retreat to practice mindfulness.

-You’ll stay in one of forty-three private and cozy “casitas” made of local stone surrounded by gardens filled with flora native to the Sacred Valley.
-All face the Andes Mountains where the Incas believed their gods dwelled.
+You’ll stay in one of forty-three private and cozy “casitas” made of local stone surrounded by gardens filled with native flora.
+All casitas face the Andes Mountains where the Incas believed their gods dwelled.

 Sol y Luna profits finance the Sol y Luna Association which pursues inclusion and equality through education for the children of the Sacred Valley along with sustainable work opportunities for local families.